2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 This section requires to have access to Cloud Shell or a terminal with gcloud installed and configured with sufficiant credentials to create a compute instance.

-First review and set the following variables in your terminal:
+Before submitting the below commands, first review and set the following variables appropriately:
   * Set the variable `KB_IMAGE` with a valid Krossboard image.
   * Variables starting `GCP_`  to ensure that it corresponds your target environments.
 In particular, the variable `GCP_SERVICE_ACCOUNT_EMAIL` shall match the email of the service account created above.
+  * A `g1-small` instance is a good starting point, unless you have 10+ GKE clusters with many namespaces in the same project.
+Either way, think to regularly check the metrics of the instance to adapt your choice if applicable.

 ```bash
 KB_IMAGE="krossboard-beta-v20200726t1595767620"